World Energy Outlook

-These changes provide the backdrop for the World Energy Outlook 2017, to be released on 14 November, which includes a full update of energy demand and supply projections to 2040 based on different scenarios.
+These changes provide the backdrop for the World Energy Outlook-2017, which includes a full update of energy demand and supply projections to 2040 based on different scenarios.
 The projections are accompanied by detailed analyses of their impact on energy industries and investment, as well as implications for energy security and the environment.

 The report this year includes a focus on China, which examines how China’s choices could reshape the global outlook for all fuels and technologies.
 It also has a focus on natural gas, which explores how the rise of shale gas and LNG are changing the global gas market as well as the opportunities and risks for gas in the transition to a cleaner energy system.

 The WEO-2017 also introduces a major new scenario – the Sustainable Development Scenario – that outlines an integrated approach to achieving internationally agreed objectives on climate change, air quality and universal access to modern energy.

 In addition, the WEO-2017 series includes two special reports, which will be available to download for free from this website:

 - The Energy Access Outlook,released in Rome on 19 October, explores the close links between energy and development, assessing today’s global picture for access to modern energy, the strategies and technologies that can enable countries to achieve energy for all by 2030, and the ways in which reliable energy can move communities to meet the UN Sustainable Development Goals.